drigberg/NeonOrbDestroyer/README.md

 - programmatic hearts
 - wall-gripping attack animation

+### Enemies

+- variant: red raven (takes 2 hits to destroy)
+- new: gelatinous cube? (jumps and sticks to things)

+## TODO: V3

-### Arena elements
+### Secrets

-- moving platforms
-- vertical platforms for wall jumping
+- blue powerup behind a fake wall
-- platforms pulse with the music
-- hearts beat with the music

-### High Score Table

-- local high scores
-- global high scores: post to S3 with secret key? (separate scores by easy/hard mode)

 ### Drops

 - hearts restore health
-- blue power-up doubles the attack effect area
+- blue power-up doubles size of the sword
 - red power-up grants a special wide-range force field attack on N

+### NPCs

+- different standing positions
+- gestures
+- sounds
+- new dialogue if you go back after beating the next arena
+- gift of an extra heart if you visit the Welcomer after beating the second arena

 ### Enemies

-- more of them!
-- variants of existing enemies!
-- enemies with more health
-- enemies with projectiles
-- enemies with attack moves
+- variant: red cubes (2 hits to destroy)
+- variant: blue ravens (3 hits to destroy)
+- new: laser wyvern (3 hits to destroy, shoots projectiles)

 ## Credits